Xavopls/IBKR-Dashboard/README.md

 - Finds the latest trade date stored in PostgreSQL.
 - Imports Flex trades from that date through the last completed business day.
 - Rebuilds daily P&L for that same range.

-IBKR Flex statements are not reliable for today's incomplete activity.
-If a requested end date is today, a weekend, or a future date, the app clamps it to the last completed business day and logs a warning.

 ### `POST /sync/history`